jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

     make TARGETNAME

 Within the `Makefile` you find a list of targets and after each target with an indent the commands, which will be executed, when you call a specific target.

     TARGET1:
-        target1-command1
+        target1-bash-command1
-        target1-command2
+        target1-bash-command2

-    # comment
+    # non-executed comment for TARGET2
     TARGET2:
-        target2-command1
+        target2-bash-command1
-        target2-command2
+        target2-bash-command2

-To know what you can do you should read the `Makefile`.
+To know what you can do, you should read the `Makefile` in the root folder of this project.
 You should also know how the different targets work to understand the processes.

 FreeCAD